 New Hampton is a very small city located in the state of Iowa.
 With a population of 3,422 people and just one neighborhood, New Hampton is the 145th largest community in Iowa.

-Because occupations involving physical labor dominate the local economy, New Hampton is generally considered to be a blue-collar town.
-47.27% of the New Hampton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+New Hampton is a blue-collar town, with 47.27% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, New Hampton is a city of transportation and shipping workers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in New Hampton who work in office and administrative support (9.95%), sales jobs (5.46%), and management occupations (5.06%).

 One of the benefits of New Hampton is that there is very little traffic.
 The average commute to work is 19.25 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-The percentage of adults in New Hampton who are college-educated is close to the national average for all communities of 21.84%: 19.82% of the adults in New Hampton have a bachelor's degree or advanced degree.
+The education level of New Hampton citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.82% of adults 25 and older in New Hampton have a college degree.

 The per capita income in New Hampton in 2022 was $31,940, which is lower middle income relative to Iowa, and middle income relative to the rest of the US.
 This equates to an annual income of $127,760 for a family of four.
 However, New Hampton contains both very wealthy and poor people as well.